Where to Donate Toys – Know the Best Places

 As parents, you spend endless hours shopping for the right toys for your children.
 Once your kid stops playing with those toys, you wonder what to do with them.
-Dumping them into a landfill is not the solution as it will lead to pollution.
+Dumping them into a landfill is not the solution, as it will lead to pollution.
 The best solution would be to donate your kid’s used toys so that a child who needs toys can play with them.
-Finding the right places to donate these well-used and cherished toys is essential as then you will be satisfied that they are bringing joy and smiles to other children.
-Finding the right place to donate gently used toys can be difficult but not impossible.
+But that raises the important question: Where to donate toys?
+Finding the right places to donate these well-used and cherished toys is essential, as you will be satisfied that they bring joy and smiles to other children.
+While it might seem tricky, it’s far from impossible.
 To make your task easy, we have a list of the best places for your donation.

 Most places that accept donated toys usually accept all types as long as those toys are gently used or are in excellent condition.
 You can donate toys such as blocks, puzzles, board games, stuffed animals, toy cars, action figures, craft kits, sports kits, activity books, and many more playthings.
 However, most places don’t accept baby toys designed to go in the mouth of babies like pacifiers, teeters, etc. Many places don’t accept used stuffed animals due to hygienic reasons.
 So, when donating baby items or stuffed toys, first, call ahead to confirm whether they are acceptable or not.
 Even when you want to donate toys for Christmas to hospitals, make sure you are not donating used toys.
 Most hospitals, due to hygienic reasons, won’t accept them!